What is the legal age for gambling?

 Finally, those under 21 can walk through the casino, but they cannot stand around the gaming areas.
 Some hotels, like Bellagio are even more strict and won’t allow anyone under 18 in unless they are a guest and accompanied by an adult.

-What transportation is available to Las Vegas?
+What transportation is available to travel to Las Vegas?

 McCarran International Airport is the primary airport serving Vegas.
 See our Air Travel page for a list of airlines flying into Las Vegas.
 If you live near an airport serviced by Southwest Air, we recommend them for their very competitive pricing and excellent service, but there are many other good airlines you can choose with flights from your city.
 Some people choose to fly into Los Angeles International (LAX), rent a car, and drive the five hours to Las Vegas.
 You can also have a great time visiting Los Angeles.